voxter/kazoo/applications/navi/doc/README.md

 # Overview
 The Navi application is used for listening to notifications through amqp and using them to create push notifications for iOS and Android devices.

-While Navi depends on the `kz_endpoint` module and `pusher_role` Kamailio functionality of the `pusher` app, the `pusher` app **must not** actually be running in Navi is used.
-Navi's API will ensure compatibility with the expectations of both those dependencies, by setting the `push` property on Kazoo devices for which push notification subscriptions are registered.
+Navi depends on `pusher` to handle `incoming_call` notifications.
+Proper User-Agent configuration must be set in `pusher`, but the push app in `pusher` must be disabled, so that both push application do not compete for sending the push.
+As well, the name of the `pusher` push app must match the name of the `navi` push app.

 ## Architectural Overview
 Navi functionality is implemented across several modules: